boboruru/AnkiAIUtils/README.md

 <i>This TODO list is maintained automatically by [MdXLogseqTODOSync](https://github.com/thiswillbeyourgithub/MdXLogseqTODOSync)</i>
 <!-- BEGIN_TODO -->
-- turn those scripts into addons
+- turn those scripts into addons (for that, please help me for the rest of the TODO and it should make the addonification more straightforward)
 - ### Applies to all tools
 - load API keys from env variable instead
-- use toml instead of json? it allows setting comments too
-- make it installable with a setup.py on pypi
-- use beartype everywhere for static typing and code cleanliness
 - do a unique class that could be used to unify all those codes
     - arguments:
         - name (to differentiate each children: for example "illustrator")